-Examples of an organization of employers include but are not limited to a chamber of commerce, industry association, and workforce development organization.
-An organization would represent their employer partners and be responsible for meeting all grant requirements.
-A related instruction training provider is not an eligible applicant and cannot apply for the grant on behalf of employers.
+Examples of an organization of cannabis employers include but are not limited to a chamber of commerce, industry association, and workforce development organization.
+An organization would represent their cannabis employer partners and be responsible for meeting all grant requirements.
+A related instruction training provider is not an eligible applicant and cannot apply for the grant on behalf of cannabis employers.

-An organization of employers must only partner with employers who meet the eligible industries and occupations parameters.
-At the time of proposal submission, an organization of employers must identify employer partners.
-Employer partners cannot be added after the proposal deadline.
+An organization of cannabis employers must only partner with cannabis employers who meet the eligible industries and occupations parameters.
+At the time of proposal submission, an organization of cannabis employers must identify cannabis employer partners.
+Cannabis employer partners cannot be added after the proposal deadline.